bgalvao/a-priori/README.md

 # A-Priori-Algorithm-in-Hadoop
 Big Data project for university.
 This is a university project coded in Java for Hadoop's MapReduce.
 The goal is to extract association rules from a market-basket dataset using the A-Priori counting strategy.
-Implementation details are temporarily all in the .pdf file - until the whole content is migrated to this file.

 # Introduction
-The goal of this project is to implement the A­Priori counting algorithm to be able to efficiently compute Association Rules in a basket dataset.
-As one usually finds out when implementing anything in code, we faced new challenges that we would like to point out:
+The goal of this project is to implement the A-Priori counting algorithm to be able to efficiently compute Association Rules in a market-basket dataset.
+As one usually finds out when implementing anything in code, challenges arose during implementation:
 - How to efficiently generate candidate itemsets from the bottom­up, and reliably?
 - How to compute the Association Rules with the implementation of Anti­Monotone property?

-These will be addressed along the following pages.
-Below is a macro picture of our MapReduce design, composed by three Map­Reducers hereby named after the packages contained in our Java src:
+Below is a macro picture of our MapReduce design, composed by three map-reducers hereby named after the packages that are the folders above:
 - baseCreator
 - frequentItemsetsFinder
 - ruleExtractor

 Furthermore, there are two extra user parameters: booleans MONO and ANTI_MONO.
-When set to true, they make the program use our mappers and reducers that respect the properties they are named after ­ and thus the mappers and reducers of our final solution.
-They are built upon the mappers and reducers that do not follow the properties ­ which are accessed when the booleans are set to false ­ but provided the basis for the final mappers and reducers to be built.
-We left it in the code as we wanted to easily make performance comparisons if necessary or just out of curiosity.
+When set to true, they make the program use the mappers and reducers that respect the properties they are named after - thus being the mappers and reducers of our final solution.
+They are built upon the mappers and reducers that do not follow such properties - which are accessed when the booleans are set to false - but provided the basis for the final mappers and reducers to be built.
+They remain in this respository anyway so as to provide easy performance comparisons if necessary or just out of curiosity.

 # baseCreator
-We figured that the best way to carry information throughout the MapReducers was by the lines, as each line represents a basket that can be coded as an integer a basketkey.
-Thus the baseCreator.map( ) collects as value the line number as it scans the document and outputs as key any item that was included in that line.
-The baseCreator.reduce( ) then proceeds to gather all of the basketkeys belonging to a single key (i.e. item) and only allows those items with a sufficient number of basketkeys (i.e. above minimum support) to be written in the context.
+The best way to carry information throughout the map-reducers is by the lines, as each line represents a basket that is coded as an integer basket-key.
+Thus the baseCreator mapper collects as value the line number as it scans the document and outputs as key any item that was included in that line.
+The baseCreator reducer then proceeds to gather all of the basketkeys belonging to a single key (i.e. item) and only allows those items with a sufficient number of basketkeys (i.e. above minimum support) to be written in the context.

-It is also at this stage that one gathers and stores information necessary for the iterative MapReducer that follows and they are all related to our solution for building itemsets:
+It is also at this stage that one gathers and stores information necessary for the iterative map-reducer that follows and they are all related to this solution for building itemsets:
 - TreeMap indexToSinglet: a sorted map with the singlets corresponding to an index key
 - TreeMap singletToIndex: another sorted map with the index key corresponding to the singlets that are supported in the dataset.
-The reverse of the one made above for convenience.
+The reverse of the one above, made for convenience.
 - HashMap singletIndexToLines: for a key (index representing a supported singlet), it stores the sorted set of the basketkeys, containing therefore information about which baskets a singlet is included in.

 # frequentItemsetsFinder
-In short, this Map­Reducer follows the exact same fashion of the baseCreator, with the difference being the input file being in the convenient format of <Single Item, Basket­Keys>.
-The following iterations will output <Itemset, Basket­Keys> and increase the size of the itemset until no itemset has a sufficient number of basket­keys ­ technically, until no line is written in the Context
+In short, this Map-Reducer follows the exact same fashion of the baseCreator, with the difference being the input file being in the convenient format of <single item, basket-keys>.
+The following iterations will output <itemset, basket-keys> and increase the size of the itemset until no itemset has a sufficient number of basket-keys (i.e. support) - technically, until no line is written to the Context.

-Here lies the core of our implementation of the A­Priori algorithm.
-It works under the requirement of a sorted set of items ­ which is why we keep the TreeMaps right at the beginning.
-Before describing the algorithm, let us define a few terms ­ that follow the naming choice in our code.
+Here lies the core of this implementation of the A­Priori algorithm.
+It works under the requirement of a sorted set of items - which is why TreeMaps are kept right at the beginning.
+Before describing the algorithm, let us define a few terms - that follow the naming choice in the code.
 - Current-itemset: the key the mapper is reading.
-- Current-lines: the basket­keys of the key the mapper is reading.
+- Current-lines: the basket-keys of the key (i.e. itemset) the mapper is reading.
-- Last-item: the last item of the current­itemset ­ not only due to appearing on the right-hand-side of the current-itemset, but also and strictly because it takes the last position of a sorting order.
+- Last-item: the last item of the Current-itemset - not only due to appearing on the right-hand-side of the current-itemset, but also and strictly because it takes the last position of the alphabetical sorting order.
-- Next-to-last: the name is self­explanatory, but note that this item is not in the current-itemset.
+- Next-to-last: the name is self-explanatory, but note that this item is not in the current-itemset.

 Let us consider that the Current-itemset is {A} - where order of an item in an itemset follows alphabetical order.
 The Last-item is A and the Next­to­last is B. Remind that we stored information about B in singletIndexToLines at the baseCreator stage.
-To construct the itemset {AB} of size 2 and filter it correctly, we map any basket­key that A and B have in common and then in the reducer we collect all of the basket­keys for the key {AB} ­ if this itemset has a sufficient number of basket­keys, then it is supported and written to the context.
+To construct the itemset {AB} of size 2 and filter it correctly, we map any basket-key that A and B have in common and then, in the reducer, we collect all of the basket-keys for the key {AB} - if this itemset has a sufficient number of basket-keys, then it is supported and written to the Context.

 The next Next-to-last is C - outputting the key {AC}.
-This itemset building process goes on until we reached the last supported single­item standing “after” the Last­item.
-So let us say that there are items A through E that are supported - refer to **Iteration 0** - noting that we are at the first iteration of this Map­Reducer, meaning we are building pairs from single items - these single items are given by the first file generated by the baseCreator.
-All the pairs that we are building and considering are in the lower part of the table on the left.
+This itemset building process goes on until the last supported single-item standing “after” the Last-item is reached.
+So let us say that there are items A through E that are supported - refer to **Iteration 0** - noting that the program is at the first iteration of this Map-Reducer, meaning we are building pairs from single items - these single items are given by the first file generated by the baseCreator.
+All the pairs that are being built and considered are in the lower part of the table on the left.
 In the next iteration, not all pairs are supported and the candidate triples are built by the same mechanism.

 ####Iteration 0
 Current Itemset (reading in) | **A** | **B** | **C** | **D** | **E**